RonMercier/advanced-keylogger/README.md

 ## EMAIL

-**To add an email functionality, we will be using the email module.**
+**To add an email functionality, you will be using the email module.**

 Modules to install: